Newburyport prepares for new school year

 Food Service Director Pam Kealey talked about what lunchtime will be like at each school.

 All schools will follow COVID ServSafe food preparation protocols and make prepacked meals for the time being.
-Students will be seated six feet apart so they can take their masks off to eat.
+Students will be seated 6 feet apart so they can take their masks off to eat.

 Payment for meals will be contactless and families are encouraged to make online payments through myschoolbucks.com to limit cash transactions.